 KEYWORDS:

-Deep Learning; Behavior Analysis; Convolutional Neural Nets; Machine Learning; Kinematic Analysis; Automated Analysis; Animal Behavior; Human Behavior; Reaching tasks; Image Data; Video Data; 3D kinematics
+Deep Learning; Behavior Analysis; Convolutional Neural Nets; Machine Learning; Kinematic Analysis; Automated Analysis; Animal Behavior; Human Behavior; Reaching Tasks; Image Data; Video Data; 3D Kinematics

 SUMMARY:

 The purpose of this protocol is to utilize pre-built convolutional neural nets to automate behavior tracking and perform detailed behavior analysis.
-Behavior tracking can be applied to any video data or sequence of images and is generalizable to track any user-defined object.
+Behavior tracking can be applied to any video data or sequences of images and is generalizable to track any user-defined object.

 ABSTRACT:

 Understanding behavior is the first step to truly understanding neural mechanisms in the brain that drive it.
 Traditional behavioral analysis methods often do not capture the richness inherent to the natural behavior.
-Here, we provide detailed step-by-step instructions with visualizations of our recent methodology, DeepBehavior, utilizing deep learning algorithms.
-The proposed method uses deep learning frameworks built with convolutional neural networks to rapidly process and analyze behavioral videos.
-In this protocol, we demonstrate three different frameworks for object detection, multiple object detection, and three-dimensional (3D) human joint pose tracking.
-These frameworks return the coordinates of the object of interest for each frame of the behavior video.
-This provides much more detail and insight into the dynamics of behavior from which meaningful information can be computed.
-These methods provide robust, automated, and precise ways to quantify behavioral tasks.
-Following the identification of behavior, we have provided post-processing code to extract information and visualizations from the behavioral videos.
+Here, we provide detailed step-by-step instructions with visualizations of our recent methodology, DeepBehavior.
+The DeepBehavior toolbox uses deep learning frameworks built with convolutional neural networks to rapidly process and analyze behavioral videos.
+This protocol demonstrates three different frameworks for single object detection, multiple object detection, and three-dimensional (3D) human joint pose tracking.
+These frameworks return cartesian coordinates of the object of interest for each frame of the behavior video.
+Data collected from the DeepBehavior toolbox contain much more detail than traditional behavior analysis methods and provides detailed insights to the behavior dynamics.
+DeepBehavior quantifies behavior tasks in a robust, automated, and precise way.
+Following the identification of behavior, post-processing code is provided to extract information and visualizations from the behavioral videos.

 INTRODUCTION:

-A detailed analysis of behavior is key to understanding the brain and behavior relationship.
-There have been many exciting advances in methodologies for recording and manipulating neuronal populations with high temporal resolution, however, behavior analysis methods have not developed at the same rate and were limited to indirect measurements and a reductionist approach1.
-Recently, we have published deep learning based methods to perform detailed behavior analysis in automated ways2.
-Here, we provide a step-by-step implementation guide for the DeepBehavior toolbox.
+A detailed analysis of behavior is key to understanding the brain and behavior relationships.
+There have been many exciting advances in methodologies for recording and manipulating neuronal populations with high temporal resolution, however, behavior analysis methods have not developed at the same rate and are limited to indirect measurements and a reductionist approach[1].
+Recently, deep learning based methods have been developed to perform automated and detailed behavior analysis[2-5].
+This protocol provides a step-by-step implementation guide for the DeepBehavior toolbox.

-Examples of traditional behavioral analysis methods include manually labeling data from multiple coders, leading to variance in how experimenters define a behavior3.
-Manual labeling of the data requires time and resources spent on an automatable process.
-Moreover, the results will not be able to capture the richness of the behavior, may be reduced into categorical measurements, or will have more subjectivity based on the evaluator.
-Thus, the traditional methods may be limited in capturing the details in the natural behaviors.
+Traditional behavioral analysis methods often include manually labeling data from multiple evaluators, leading to variance in how experimenters define a behavior[6].
+Manual labeling of the data requires time and resources that increase disproportionately to the amount of data collected.
+Moreover, manually labelled data reduce the behavior outcomes into categorical measurements which do not capture the richness of the behavior, and will be more subjective.
+Thus, the current traditional methods may be limited in capturing the details in the natural behaviors.

-We present a precise, highly temporal, and automated solution using deep learning for a more detailed method of behavioral analysis.
+The DeepBehavior toolbox presents a precise, detailed, highly temporal, and automated solution using deep learning for behavioral analysis.
 Deep learning has quickly become accessible to all with open-source tools and packages.
-Convolutional neural networks (CNNs) are proven to be highly effective in object recognition and tracking tasks4,5.
-Using modern day convolutional neural nets and high-performance GPUs, large images and videos can be processed quickly with high precision5-8.
-In DeepBehavior, there are three different convolutional neural net architectures, TensorBox, YOLOv3, and OpenPose2.
+Convolutional neural networks (CNNs) are proven to be highly effective in object recognition and tracking tasks[7, 8].
+Using modern day CNNs and high-performance graphics-processing-units (GPUs), large images and videos can be processed quickly with high precision[7, 9-11].
+In DeepBehavior, there are three different convolutional neural net architectures, TensorBox, YOLOv3, and OpenPose[2].